 The astronauts heading towards the moon did not just set their navigation computer and forget about it.
 No, the entire flight to the moon was filled with micro corrections and readjustments of their trajectory and speed.
 Relationships are the same.
 We need to micro correct all the time.
 The trick in keeping your relationship vibrant and healthy, is to micro correct towards each other, towards the join between you.
 By showing your partner you are willing to own and handle the little issues that come up during the course of a week, you are giving them assurances that you can do the same over the longer trajectory of your relationship.

-We don’t just find our soulmate and relax into relationship bliss.
-Soulmates are created over time, as we lean into each other, micro correct towards our mutual goals, and continue to own our separate shit when it comes up.
-As we learn our partner’s triggers we can adapt some of our behaviors, we can set alternative action plans to lessen the chance of a blowup, and we can assure the other person that you are copilots.
+We don’t miraculously find our soulmate and then get to relax into relationship bliss.
+Soulmates are created over time, as we lean into each other, micro correct towards our mutual goals, and continue to own our separate issues when they come up.
+As we learn our partner’s triggers we can adapt some of our behaviors, we can set alternative action plans to lessen the chance of a blowup, and we can assure the other person that you are both copilots.
 Both of you have individual flight plans and relationship flight plans.
-The trick is keeping it straight as you blast off towards the stars together.
+Both of you are responsible for your own actions and reactions.
+The trick is keeping it out in the open and flexible as you blast off towards the stars together.

 I’m going to the moon and I’m taking you with me.